An overview of inheritance tax in France

-Inheritance tax – known as IHT in the UK and sometimes called “death tax” – is a tax paid on the estate that a person inherits from someone who has passed away.
+Inheritance tax (IHT) is a tax, paid on the estate that a person inherits from someone who has died.
 An estate typically comprises property, possessions, savings, investments and pensions.

-Forced heirship rules direct that a certain portion of an individual’s estate should pass to protected heirs.
+Forced heirship rules direct that a certain portion of a person’s estate should pass to protected heirs.
 In France, the rules state that this is the deceased’s children or spouse, irrespective of a will.
-The remainder can be distributed as the recently deceased had intended.
+The remainder can be distributed as the deceased had intended.

 Forced heirship rules set out the amounts to be paid as follows:1

 In the UK, inheritance tax is applied to the estate of the deceased person; while in France, it’s applied to each beneficiary.
-They will have a personal tax-free allowance, which is determined by their relationship with you and how much they are receiving.
+They have a personal tax-free allowance, which is determined by their relationship with the deceased.

 Who needs to pay inheritance tax on assets inherited from France?